 For some people having a successful business is building God’s Kingdom which is awesome.
 Those people are to then surrender to God’s plan for their lives.

 Right now that’s not on God’s agenda for my life.
-My focus and priority is largely on my family and that’s ok.
+My focus and priority are largely on my family and that’s ok.
 My second priority is to let go and be me which translates into writing and helping women find their purpose and identity in Christ.

-God’s Kingdom is dynamic not static
+God’s Kingdom is dynamic, not static

 You see building God’s Kingdom translates into different things for each of us.
 We build God’s Kingdom when we partner with what God has on His heart for our lives today.

 Sure, I long to have the utopia or ideal world where I can travel all over the world sharing God’s redemption and love to people from different backgrounds and church denominations.
 Today, that’s not God’s priority for me.
-If I try make that happen now, I’m building my own empire and sacrificing the very thing God has asked me to nurture and grow – my marriage and my children.
+If I try to make that happen now, I’m building my own empire and sacrificing the very thing God has asked me to nurture and grow – my marriage and my children.

 If I don’t surrender to God’s plan, I will look back on life and experience regret.
 I don’t want that.
 Do you?
+(For more on God’s Sovereignty and trusting God you can read here and here)

 You see, God doesn’t wag his finger in front of our faces with a stern look and say Thou canst only be in ministry; business is forbidden.
 (I’m giggling to myself just writing that J ) No, He is not a cookie cut God.
 God’s plans for your life are one puzzle piece in His big picture and His plans for me are another puzzle piece.
 Together, they contribute to His finished picture.